Generic source-based install¶

 These tests are run on every commit to the codebase so they won’t catch actual bugs, but they may catch simple installation problems.
 You can run them if you want, but they take a while so this step is super optional.

 You can now proceed to configuring pump.io.
 The recommended way for an source-based install is to use JSON configuration files.
+You will also almost certainly want to set up HTTPS at this point, perhaps using Certbot and Let’s Encrypt.

 If you’re connecting your pump.io site with other software (such as federated servers or using Web clients), please note that most of them save OAuth keys based on your hostname and listening port.
 The following changes may make your relationships stop working.